rajington/windowsapp/README.md

 - open apps, links, or files
 - and more!

-Note: if your config file fails to load for some reason, all your key bindings are un-bound (as a precaution, presuming that your config file is in an unpredictable state).
+Note: If both config files exist, the most recently modified one will be chosen.
+You can override this by using `touch`.
+Also, if your config file fails to load for some reason, all your key bindings are un-bound (as a precaution, presuming that your config file is in an unpredictable state).
 They will be re-bound again next time your config file is successfully loaded.

 #### Auto-Reload Configs